Xeeynamo/psyz/README.md

 ## Contributing

 Contributions are welcome!
 If you find issues or want to add new features, please open an issue or submit a pull request.
 Ensure that any code you submit adheres to the project's coding standards and includes appropriate documentation.

+## Special Thanks

+Special thanks to [SoapyMan](https://github.com/SoapyMan) for the inspiration from their [PsyCross](https://github.com/OpenDriver2/PsyCross/) project.

+Thanks to [grumpycoders/pcsx-redux](https://github.com/grumpycoders/pcsx-redux/) for their ongoing support to the PS1 development community and help.